fls-bioinformatics-core/ngsarchiver/README.rst

-The minimal installation is to unpack the ``tar.gz`` archive file containing the Python files; it should be possible to run the ``archiver`` utility without any further configuration by simply specifying the path to the executable in the unpacked ``bin`` subdirectory.
+The minimal installation is to unpack the ``tar.gz`` archive file containing the Python files; it should be possible to run the ``archiver`` utility without any further configuration by specifying the path to the executable in the unpacked ``bin`` subdirectory.

 The only requirement is that ``python3`` should be